-1. Introduction
+1 Introduction

-The objective of the European PET Bottle Platform (EPBP) is to evaluate technologies and products to allow new PET bottle innovations whilst optimizing the environmental and economic consequences for the recyclability of PET.
+The objective of the European PET Bottle Platform (EPBP) is to evaluate technologies and products to allow new PET bottle innovations whilst optimizing the environmental and economic consequences for the circularity of PET.

-EPBP has formulated guidelines to evaluate the influence of bottle innovations - such as barrier materials, resin formulations, additives and non-PET components in or on PET bottles - on R-PET recycling processes.
+EPBP has formulated guidelines to evaluate the influence of bottle innovations - such as barrier materials, resin formulations, additives and non-PET components in or on PET bottles - on rPET quality and processing.
 Barrier materials can be applied as a coating, introduced in a co-injected multilayer configuration or blended with the matrix material.
-Additives can be incorporated into the base material during polymerization or added during injection moulding in the form of liquid or solid master-batches.
+Additives can be incorporated into the base material during polymerization or added during injection molding in the form of liquid or solid master-batches.
 Other non-PET components can be labels, glue, sleeves, caps, printings, etc. The protocol is designed to evaluate PET packaging solutions that generally end up in the PET recycling stream and that can possibly influence the quality of - or even disturb - the recycling system.

 EPBP has developed a protocol for testing innovative PET bottles.
-This protocol is based on the latest knowledge in common practice on the recycling processes and the possible impact of the innovation in PET bottle technology on the potential to recycle PET bottles into products with the highest added value.
-EPBP has used the Petcore 2007 protocols and the American Plastic Recyclers (APR) protocols as guidance.
-The following paragraphs are important to understand the principles of the new protocol.
+This protocol is based on the latest knowledge of common practice in the recycling processes and the possible impact of the innovation on the PET bottle material stream.

-Non-PET components in new or innovative PET bottles may affect specific properties of R-PET which are relevant for its re-use as secondary raw material.
-R-PET is mainly used for applications such as bottles, film, sheet, strapping and fiber.
+Non-PET components in new or innovative PET bottles may affect specific properties of rPET which are relevant for its re-use as secondary raw material. rPET is mainly used for applications such as bottles, film, sheet.
 Many of the potential effects on properties will be the same, independent of the application.
-Therefore, the EPBP protocol focuses on testing specific properties, and can be seen as a Bottle-to-Bottle.
-In the light of circularity, the Bottle-to-Fiber protocol, is not an option any more.
+Therefore, the EPBP protocol focuses on testing specific properties, with the main focus on Bottle-to-Bottle.
+In the light of circularity, the Bottle-to-Fiber protocol, is not an option anymore.